mochi/mochikit/doc/rst/MochiKit/Async.rst

     differs from `Twisted`_, because the result of the callback or errback will be the *last* argument passed to ``func``.

+    If ``func`` returns a :mochiref:`Deferred`, then it will be chained (its value or error will be passed to the next callback).
+Note that once the returned ``Deferred`` is chained, it can no longer accept new callbacks.

 :mochidef:`Deferred.prototype.addCallback(func[, ...])`: